thindil/steamsky/README.md

 Steam Sky is an open source roguelike with a steampunk setting.
 You are a commander of a flying ship, as leader you will be traveling across floating bases, engaging in combat, trading goods etc...
-There is no ending to this game, the game continues until your character dies.
+There is no mandatory ending to this game, you may freely play until your character die.
 The game is currently under heavy development, but is in a playable state.
 Steam Sky is available on Linux 64-bit and Windows (development version only) platforms.

 ## Game versions
 There are currently 2 versions of the game: